Leo Schuster: Crystal Palace

 In the 1850s, Schuster and Laing were both members of a consortium of eight men who bought The Crystal Palace and relocated the building to south London at Sydenham Hill.
 The consortium persuaded the board of the LB&SCR to build a new Crystal Palace railway station to service the new location and it opened in 1854.

 Personal life

-By his first wife, Emilie, he had a son and a daughter.
-His elder son Samuel Leo Schuster (11 May 1830 – 23 December 1884) married the eldest daughter of the 5th Earl of Orkney, while his daughter Mariana Emily Schuster married baronet Sir William Dickason Clay and after Clay's death married senior civil servant Arthur Haliburton, 1st Baron Haliburton.
+His elder son, by his first wife Emilie, who was the daughter of M. L. Getz of Frankfurt, was Samuel Leo Schuster (11 May 1830 – 23 December 1884) who married the eldest daughter of the 5th Earl of Orkney.
+His daughter Mariana Emily Schuster married the baronet Sir William Dickason Clay and, after Clay's death, subsequently Arthur Haliburton, 1st Baron Haliburton.

-By his second marriage to Mary Howard in 1845 he had two more daughters and a second son, Leo Francis Howard Schuster (1852-1927), a music-lover and patron of the arts.

-He was also the uncle of Sir Felix Schuster, banker and financier, and Sir Francis Schuster.
+By his second marriage to Mary Howard, which occurred in 1845, Leo had two more daughters and a second son who was the arts-patron Leo Francis Howard Schuster (1852 - 1927).
+He was the uncle of the financier Sir Felix Schuster and Sir Francis Schuster.

-On his death, his estate was valued at over £500,000, making him one of the most successful merchants of his time.
+His estate on his death was valued at over £500,000.